Sabyh/cpp/README.md

 # C++ Cheatsheet
 This repo contains material I've covered when learning & reviewing C++.

+## Material Sources
+The two sources for the material are:
+* Online Course: [C++ Nanodegree](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) on Udacity
+* Book: [A Tour of C++](https://www.amazon.com/Tour-2nd-Depth-Bjarne-Stroustrup/dp/0134997832) by Bjarne Stroustrup

 ## C++ in Jupyter Notebooks
 Some of the code is written in Jupyter Notebooks.
 This is possible using `xeus-cling`.